-13. I have a European Health Insurance Card (EHIC) and plan to work in Switzerland during my stay.
+I have a European Health Insurance Card (EHIC) and plan to work in Switzerland during my stay.
 Do I still need health insurance in Switzerland?
 If you plan on working during your stay, you cannot apply for an exemption with your EHIC and need to get a Swiss health insurance (regular or for international students).
 As soon as you are employed in Switzerland, your EU health insurance can deny your claim.

-Please contact Global Student Experience (incoming@int.uzh.ch) for further questions.
+I have questions regarding the health insurance system in Switzerland.
+Where can I get advice?
+Please contact the Incoming Team at Global Student Experience (incoming@int.uzh.ch).